Essentials for Paris Packing List BY SEASON

 What to Pack to Travel to Paris

-Without packing the items listed below, you’re risking not being able to go on your trip, not being able to get home, or not having the items to thrive and have fun while traveling.
+Without the Paris packing list items listed below, you’re risking not being able to go on your trip, not being able to get home, or not having the items to thrive and have fun while traveling.

 Documents & ID

-- Credit Card / Wise / Cash: Make sure that you plan ahead and have enough money for your travels.
+• Credit Card/ Wise/ some Cash: Make sure that you plan ahead and have enough money for your travels.
 Spending cash and emergency cash are two very important things to prepare for.

 It’s also a good idea to make copies of your passport and credit cards in case you lose them while in Paris.

-Travel insurance is also essential in case you get sick or injured while you are in Paris.
+Travel insurance is also essential in case you get sick while you are in Paris or your flight gets canceled.
 Make sure to pack your insurance cards and any medication you may need.

 The above items are essentials for your trip to Paris.
 Please remember that your list of essentials may vary, so always plan and write out a must-take list so you don’t overlook anything you need.

-When it comes to packing personal items, you have to remember to take only as much as you can pack.
+When it comes to packing personal items for your Paris packing list, you have to remember to take only as much as you can pack.

 Personal items are typically ones that you can take in your carry-on so that you can have them as you need them easily without having to access a suitcase.